"Hello, June. It's been a while since I seen you last."

 - Create a ball of colour by planting a selection of basket and patio plants into hanging baskets, window boxes and patio planters.
 Summer-flowering basket plants flower from June until August.
 Remember to liquid feed weekly with Horkans Blooming Magic

 - Roses remain a favourite garden plant and for good reason.
 Roses bloom from June to October, many are highly scented and come in a wide range of varieties.
 They are ideal for planting in patio pots, raised beds or in borders to create a stunning show of colour.
 Roses are easy to grow and reward you with months of colour and scent.
-Check out one of my favourite varieties and add them to your garden in June.

 - Summer-flowering Clematis can be planted now for a stunning show of large, colourful blooms from mid-summer.
 I recommend you add Horkans Own compost to the planting hole with two handfuls of Osmo Pro 6 Fertiliser.
 If planted now, they will produce strong growth and flower this and every summer.